joannapranikajoshua/Sunpy3D/proposal.md

 - By this week, I shall fully dedicate time to recreate the major 2D plotting functionalities in 3D if not already created.
 These are the most used ones in SunPy and extra care shall be taken while implementing the basic `GenericMap` extensions if not already implemented by now.
-- The tox envirnoment shall be completely set up and all the Pytests shall be integrated accordinly.
+- The tox environment shall be completely set up and all the Pytests shall be integrated accordingly.
 - From here I shall set up Sphinx with the themes in accordance with SunPy's standards and conduct a manual test of the documentation of the package so far.
 I shall continue working on the documentation alongside the code as this would ensure accurate documentation of all the required classes and methods.
 - All added code shall be tested on CircleCI to ensure all the tests are passed before merging with the `master` branch of the new package.
-- Major bugs (if any) would be resolved by now and considerable amout of time shall be devoted to testing all of the small implementations.
+- Major bugs (if any) would be resolved by now and a considerable amount of time shall be devoted to testing all of the small implementations.

 #### Week 9 - Week 10

-- I shall use this week to cross check if all the implemented functionalities are what is required for the project.
-This will ensure I have worked towards implementing all of requred the `sources` from SunPy and overplotting them with the required `field lines` from PfssPy.
+- I shall use this week to cross-check if all the implemented functionalities are what is required for the project.
+This will ensure I have worked towards implementing all of required the `sources` from SunPy and overplotting them with the required `field lines` from PfssPy.
 - By now all of the required coordinate objects from Astropy and 2D functionality from SunPy shall be properly implemented with the appropriate tests.
 - If any new requirements are requested by the mentors, they shall be implemented during these weeks and the testing of the new code as well.
 - The documentation and docstrings shall again be tested with the complete implementation of all the `.rst` files and indexed according to what is required.
-- If there are other tests that have to be performed, I shall implement this on `CircleCI` and check for their passing before any merging is done as mentioned before.
+- If other tests have to be performed, I shall implement this on `CircleCI` and check for their passing before any merging is done as mentioned before.
-- All of the required local testing would have been written by now and I shall also manually check if all the extended methods are tested.
+- All of the required local tests would have been written by now and I shall also manually check if all the extended methods are tested.
 - The entire package would have been set up in PyPi and a few examples would also be listed out here.
 ___